madeline j. maldonado gutierrez (she/ella)

 AstroInk: a public web application for astrophysical literature search and summarization, integrating arXiv API querying, fast summarization, and citation generation using Streamlit and deployed on Streamlit Cloud.

-Project Name: Integrating a Fiber Optic Cable into a 3D-Printed Spectrograph
+Paper: Integrating a Fiber Optic Cable into a 3D-Printed Spectrograph

 skilllz